New Student Immigration information

 • Your letter of acceptance to Dalhousie or University of King's College

-• Proof or statement of adequate funds to live and study in Canada
+• Proof of financial sufficiency to live and study in Canada

-• Letter from your sponsoring agency (if applicable)
+• A letter from your sponsoring agency (if applicable)

-If you attended high school in Canada on a "secondary school" study permit, you must update your permit to a "post-secondary" study permit.
+If you attended high school in Canada on a "secondary school" study permit, you can continue to use your existing study permit, but you must update it to a “post secondary” study permit.
+This will allow you to work on and off campus.
 To update your study permit you must complete an application to "Change Conditions and Extend your Stay in Canada as a Student."

-Students bringing family members need to ensure their family members have all the required immigration documents.
+Students bringing family members need to ensure their family members have all the required immigration documents to enter Canada.

 Co-op/Internship Work Permit